RhetTbull/osxphotos/README.md

                                   directory.
 If --exportdb is specified, it
                                   will be saved to the specified file.
   --ramdb                         Copy export database to memory during export;
-                                  may improve performance when exporting over a network or slow disk but could result in losing update state information if the program is interrupted or crashes.
+                                  will improve performance when exporting over a network or slow disk but could result in losing update state information if the program is interrupted or crashes.
+See also
+                                  --checkpoint.
+  --checkpoint NUMBER_OF_PHOTOS   When used with --ramdb, periodically save the
+                                  export database back to disk after processing NUMBER_OF_PHOTOS to avoid data loss if export is cancelled or crashes.
+Default is 1000; to prevent checkpointing of database, use
+                                  `--checkpoint 0`  [x>=0]
   --tmpdir DIR                    Specify alternate temporary directory.
 Default
                                   is system temporary directory. osxphotos needs
                                   to create a number of temporary files during